 Production, Sales and Gaming Closed

 For almost a week though, small businesses have been allowed to re-open as German Chancellor Merkel announced tentative steps to slowly start returning the country to normal.
-Most of the restrictive measures will continue through May 3, and some limitations even beyond, further influencing the way public life goes, as restaurants, gyms and bars will stay closed indefinitely, and large gatherings of people such as sports events, concerts and festivals will not be phased-in before end of August, if not later.
+Most of the restrictive measures will continue through May 3, and some limitations even beyond, further influencing the way public life goes, like restaurants, gyms, and bars will stay closed indefinitely, and large gatherings of people such as sports events, concerts, and festivals will not be phased-in before end of August, if not later.

 Optimism for an Earlier Opening